GarenCrownguard/dcentr/README.md

 # Dcentr Finance

-This si the static website for dcentr finance
+This is the static website for dcentr finance